Works inspired by Tolkien: Fantasy

 Due to a loophole in Russian copyright law, Russian writers were able to publish fantasy novels set in Tolkien's Arda.
-Nick Perumov's The Ring of Dark (Russian Кольцо Тьмы) takes place after the events of The Lord of the Rings.
+Nick Perumov's The Ring of Darkness (Russian Кольцо Тьмы) takes place after the events of The Lord of the Rings.

 From 1980, the term "fantasy" became synonymous with the general aspects of Tolkien's work: multiple races including dwarves and elves, a quest to destroy a magical artifact, and an evil that seeks to control the world.
-The plot of Novelist Pat Murphy's 1999 There and Back Again intentionally mirrors that of The Hobbit, but is transposed into a science-fiction setting involving space travel.
+The plot of Pat Murphy's 1999 There and Back Again intentionally mirrors that of The Hobbit, but is transposed into a science-fiction setting involving space travel.
 J. K. Rowling's Harry Potter series has been seen as having been influenced by Tolkien's work; in particular, the wizard Dumbledore has been described as partially inspired by Tolkien's Gandalf.
 S.M.
 Stirling's "Emberverse" series, published starting in 2004, includes a character obsessed with The Lord of the Rings who creates a post-apocalyptic community based upon the Elves and Dúnedain of Middle-earth.
 The same plot point was used by the Russian writer Vladimir Berezin in his novel Road Signs (from the Universe of Metro 2033).
-Stephen King, best known for horror novels, has acknowledged Tolkien's influence on his novel The Stand as well as his fantasy series The Dark Tower.
-Several other prominent fantasy writers, including George R. R. Martin, Michael Swanwick, Raymond E. Feist, Poul Anderson, Karen Haber, Harry Turtledove, Charles De Lint, and Orson Scott Card, have all acknowledged Tolkien's work as an inspiration for their own fantasy work.
+Stephen King, best known as a horror writer, has acknowledged Tolkien's influence on his novel The Stand as well as his fantasy series The Dark Tower.
+Other prominent fantasy writers including George R. R. Martin, Michael Swanwick, Raymond E. Feist, Poul Anderson, Karen Haber, Harry Turtledove, Charles De Lint, and Orson Scott Card have acknowledged Tolkien's work as an inspiration.

 Graphic novels

-Cartoonist Jeff Smith was influenced by Tolkien, and the mythologies that inspired his works.
-His epic 1,300-page graphic novel, Bone has been characterized by him as "Bugs Bunny meets The Lord of the Rings.
+The cartoonist Jeff Smith was influenced by Tolkien, and the mythologies that inspired his works.
+He has characterized his epic 1,300-page graphic novel Bone as "Bugs Bunny meets The Lord of the Rings.
 It's a really long fairy tale with some fantasy elements but a lot of comedy."

 Parody

 The first commercially published parody of Tolkien's work was the 1969 Bored of the Rings, by The Harvard Lampoon.

 The BBC produced a parody radio serial, Hordes of the Things, in 1980.

 The Last Ringbearer is a 1999 fantasy novel by the palaeontologist Kirill Eskov in the form of a parallel novel showing the war from the perspective of the people of Sauron's land of Mordor, under the notion that the original is a "history written by the victors".

+The American comedian and TV show host Stephen Colbert incorporated Tolkien material in his commentary and sketches on both The Colbert Report and The Late Show.
+A film spin-off parody, Darrylgorn, featured Jackson and film trilogy actors including Elijah Wood, inspired by Colbert's cameo in The Hobbit: The Desolation of Smaug.